I am the Assistant Director and Senior Research Associate at the University of Chicago Knowledge Lab.

 - Ideology & Polarization

-Recent Research
+Recent Work

-Semantic Structure in Large Language Model Embeddings
+Semantic Structure of Feature Space in Large Language Models

-Drawing on prior work with classic word embedding models, we show that the entanglement of features in LLM embeddings is not an accident of superposition, but a meaningful encoding of linguistic information.
+Drawing on prior work with classic word embedding models, we show that the entanglement of features in LLM latent spaces is not an accident of superposition, but a meaningful encoding of linguistic information.
 We show that the angles (cosine similarity) between semantic feature vectors mirrors the correlations between human semantic ratings.

 We also find that this semantic feature structure has important implications for feature steering.
 Shifting a word along one feature vector causes predictable changes in how the model assesses that word along other semantic features proportional to their geometric alignment.
 For example, when we modify the vector for “winter” to make it more “beautiful,” the model also rates winter as more “kind.”
 These findings suggest that the entanglement of semantic features in LLM internal representations plays a key role in how models encode and decode information, and is not merely an undesirable byproduct of compression.